Horario/Horario/README.md

 US048 pushed to Quality.
 Quality tested and pushed to master on 16.05.2018.
 US008 bug fixed.
 Quality tested and pushed to master on 17.05.2018.
 US010 pushed to Quality.
 Quality tested and pushed to master on 18.05.2018.
+US038 pushed to Quality.
+Quality tested and pushed to master on 19.05.2018.